-If that lonely treadmill or even the corner gym is failing to get you up and out of your easy chair, it may be time to try a new form of exercise this winter.
-How about something that not only gets your heart beating faster, but improves balance, physical fitness, and coordination, and is so much fun to do you'll forget you're working out?
+If your home exercise equipment or local gym is failing to get you up and out of your easy chair, it may be time to try a new type of exercise this winter.
+How about something that not only gets your heart beating faster, but also improves your balance, physical fitness, and coordination?
+Why not try something that’s so much fun, you'll forget you're working out?

 Ice skating might be the perfect fit for you.You may follow figure skating competitions during the winter Olympics or enjoy watching your favorite hockey team square off against its rivals — but do you skate yourself?
 It’s never too late to learn.
 You can learn to ice skate at any age.
 Learn more about the benefits of this fun and invigorating winter activity.

 Ice skating is great for your heart and lungs.
 It provides an aerobic workout, getting your heart pumping and improving your circulation.
 This can help you feel more alert and energetic, while lowering your risk of heart disease.

 Ice skating can also help you lose weight, especially if you combine it with a healthy and well-balanced diet.
 You can potentially burn more than 200 calories for every half hour of skating, reports Harvard Medical School.